 - The clearing process results in the issuing bank transferring the funds kept “in hold” (when they approved the payment) to the merchant’s bank, thus “settling” the payment

 The payment gateway attends to all the above tasks over a “secure” network.
+Many businesses are even opting for QuickBooks POS hosting on cloud desktop for better security.

-Payment Gateway in Ecommerce Context
+Payment Gateway for Ecommerce Businesses

 If the purchase transaction takes place online, there is no swiping machine.
 Instead: